Namibia Wildlife Sanctuary

 View our booking terms and conditions.

-We highly recommend combining your wildlife sanctuary programme with time at the project’s Large Carnivore Conservation project, where you will get to experience life in Namibia’s vast desert region.
+We highly recommend combining your wildlife sanctuary programme with time at the project’s two Large Carnivore Research Sites, where you will get to experience life in Namibia’s vast desert region.
 Participate in conservation work being done to secure the future of Namibia’s wild large carnivores.
 Help with the monitoring and tracking of released cheetah and leopard and collared hyena and explore the world’s oldest desert.

 Longer durations are available, please enquire for pricing.